lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 **Notes.**
 Because Jekyll computes the entire site in one fell swoop, each template is given access to a global `site` hash that contains useful data.
-It is this data that you'll iterate through and format using the Liquid tags and filters in order to render it onto a given page.
+It is this data that you'll iterate through and format

-Remember, in Jekyll you are an end-user.
-Your API has only two components:

 1. The manner in which you setup your directory.
 2. The liquid syntax and variables passed into the liquid templates.